benbalter/benbalter.github.com/_posts/2021-02-01-what-to-read-before-starting-or-interviewing-at-github.md

 * **[{{ post.title }}]({{ post.url | absolute_url }})** — {{ post.description | markdownify | strip_html }}
 {% endfor %}

-And if you're a Product Manager, Technical Program Manager, or Chief of Staff:
+And if you're a Product Manager, Technical Program Manager, Chief of Staff, or Engineering Manager:
 {% for url in page.roles %}
 {%- assign post=site.posts | where:"url",url | first -%}